Earning Credit by Demonstrated Mastery (CDM)

 The program provides another opportunity for students to learn new content, to challenge themselves with the next level of rigor in a subject, and even graduate early.
 This option is not designed to replace existing accelerated pathways, such as the Academically and Intellectually Gifted (AIG) program.

 The CDM option is available to all students in North Carolina under State Board of Education policy SBE-GCS-M-001, Section 13.

-- During the testing window, July 18-21, students will take an exam (known as Phase 1) to demonstrate they have mastered the essential standards in the selected course.
-Students with a score of 90 and above on CTE post-assessments, NC Final exams and teacher made exams, and Level V for EOCs and above will continue to Phase 2.
-Student results will be shared with families as soon as scores are returned from the state.
+- CDM Phase 1 - during the testing window, students take an exam to demonstrate that they have mastered many of the essential standards of the selected course.
+Students with a score of 90 and above on CTE post-assessments, NC Final exams, and locally developed exams and Level V and above for EOCs will continue to Phase 2.
+Student results will be shared with students and families as soon as scores are returned from the state.

-- Advanced Placement, International Baccalaureate, Healthful Living, and some Career and Technical Education (CTE) courses are not eligible.
-Complete list of courses is available in the CDM overview.
+- Advanced Placement, International Baccalaureate, Healthful Living, and some Career and Technical Education (CTE) courses are not eligible for CDM.
+A complete list of courses is in the CDM Overview, below.

 How credits will appear on transcripts

 - Students will not receive a letter grade for the course.

 - Students who successfully complete the process will receive a “CDM” result on their transcripts for the course, and will be eligible to enroll in the next level course in that subject area.